 My doctor prescribed Glimperide after learning my HbA1c is 9.2 mmol/L. Another prescription was disappointing and when I did my research on this new drug, I decided there was no way in hell that I was going to take it and made a vow to prove to my doctor that I didn't need it.

 Reverse Diabetes - 3 Months Later

-Since I was able to reverse diabetes, my HbA1c is still the same and my doctor indicated that if I can keep it the same for a while, I can stop taking metformin.
+My HbA1c has been the same since I was able to reverse diabetes.
+My doctor indicated that if I can keep it the same for a while, I can stop taking metformin.
 Current dose is 125 mg/day.

 ***Update no longer on any meds and am able to keep my blood sugars at 5.7 without any medications.